byr0n3/Xenia/README.md

 ### Response compression

-Xenia supports built-in support for GZip and Deflate compression (with Brotli support coming soon).
+Xenia supports built-in support for GZip, Deflate and Brotli compression.
 Response compression is enabled by default.
 You can customize this behavior by adding `CompressionMethod` flags to the `ServerOptions` constructor.
 Let's use the [Rendering Razor pages](#rendering-razor-pages) example and customize the compression behavior.